wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Ken: What are these???
 These won't work.
 They don't have the necessary torque to deal with stone this dense.
 I should know, I was in charge of the Channel Tunnel project.
 Allow me to educate you about the geological manifestation of this particular area, you see...

-D3: Silence!
+Gertrude: Silence!
 You will begin digging

 Ken: I can't do digging, It's my back you see...
 I've got a blue badge!

 Dorothy: Oh be quiet Ken...
 He only got it so he could park nearer the library.

-D4: This is your final warning.
+Amelia: This is your final warning.
 You will do as we command, or... _points at a convulsing Bearass who is still on the floor_

 Dorothy: I think we should do what they say Ken, look what they did to that lovely Bearass.